fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 ### Animating in a newly added element

 Stephanie Eckles shared a great CSS-only solution for [animating in a newly added element](https://thinkdobecreate.com/articles/css-animating-newly-added-element/) which handily includes a Codepen demo.
-She mentions “CSS-only” because it’s common for developers to achieve the combined goals of i) element is initially hidden; plus ii) inserting a small delay before animating in… by using a JavaScript `setTimeout()` to apply a CSS class (containing a `transition`) to the element following a short delay.
+She mentions “CSS-only” because it’s common for developers to achieve the fancy animation via `transition` but that means needing to “make a fake event” via a JavaScript `setTimeout()` so that you can transition from the newly-added, invisible and class-free element state to adding a CSS class (perhaps called `show`) that contains the `opacity:1`, fancy transforms and a `transition`.
 However Stephanie’s alternative approach combines i) hiding the element in its default styles; with ii) an `animation` that includes the necessary delay and also finishes in the keyframe’s single `100%` state… to get the same effect minus the JavaScript.

 Avoiding reliance on JS and finding a solution lower down the stack is always good.